 Right-back: Timothy Castagne

 Genk appearances: 99

 The versatile right-back is another to have emerged from the club’s esteemed production line, rising to prominence in 2014/15 for the Smurfs before Atalanta signed him in 2017.
 For the Goddess, Castagne proved a competent outlet, featuring 75 times in Serie A under Gian Piero Gasperini to help them become regulars in the top four and Champions League.
-Castagne’s performances did not go unnoticed, and he earned a move to the Premier League with Leicester at the start of last season, winning the FA Cup in his debut campaign while featuring on both sides of the defence and through the middle.
+Castagne’s performances did not go unnoticed, and he earned a move to the Premier League with Leicester two years ago, winning the FA Cup in his debut campaign while featuring on both sides of the defence and through the middle.